 2. Choose the application screen or browser tab you'd like to share and click Share

-This is because you've chosen the same tab as the classroom as the screen to share instead of another app or tab.
+Note: You will experience this effect in other browsers if you choose to share the same tab as the classroom instead of another app or tab.

 Screen sharing tips and notes: